2019 Canadian Figure Skating Championships

 Saint John was named as the host in January 2018.
 Competitors qualified at the Skate Canada Challenge held in Edmonton, Alberta in December 2018.

 This was Saint John's first time hosting this event.
 The city had previously hosted Skate Canada International three times (2013, 1999, and 1995).
 They also hosted the 1998 World Junior Championships in December 1997.

 Entries

 The Skate Canada published the entry list on December 21, 2018.

-Schedule

-All competition events for the 2019 Canadian Tire National Skating Championships will be held at Harbour Station in Saint John, New Brunswick.
-Practices will be held at Qplex in Quispamsis, New Brunswick.